Ezurio/dcal/README.md

 Device Control API Library (DCAL)
 =================================

-This repo contains the open-source remote API project for LAIRD WB remote setup.
+This repo contains the open-source remote API project for WB remote setup.
 (Released under the ISC License)

 To create, run MAKE.
 This will create the library librmt_api.so.1.0.
 A symlink names lib_rm_api.so will also be created.